 ARTIST'S BIO

-The mystery of glimmering bugs in the darkness inspired her as a young child to capture fireflies in a jar to create a lantern of light.
-Today the intrigue continues as Susan Sims Hillbrand uses photographic film that captures light in the darkness to reveal the essence of who we are.
-Hillbrand believes we are beings of light – spirit in human form revealing ourselves in timespace.
-As an art student at California State University, Northridge, where she received a BFA, Hillbrand started to explore the question, “Who are we and what are we becoming?”
+Growing up in the small town of Troy, Ohio the mystery of glimmering bugs in the darkness inspired her as a young child to capture fireflies in a jar to create a lantern of light.
+Susan’s father was a dentist and as a teenager she helped develop X-ray film in his darkroom.
+These two experiences informed her later years in photography.
+Her work explores the idea that we are beings of light – spirit in human form revealing ourselves in timespace.
+A question arises: “Who are we and what are we becoming?”

 Download CV